SkylineCommunications/dataminer-docs/connector-help/connector_help/ViaSat_VPCMA.md

 # ViaSat VPCMA

-This driver is used to monitor the ViaSat VPCMA device.
+This connector is used to monitor the ViaSat VPCMA device.

 ## About